Gridless Multisnapshot Variational Line Spectral Estimation from Coarsely Quantized Samples: Numerical Simulation

 \section{Numerical Simulation}

-In this section, numerical experiments are conducted to verify the proposed algorithm.
-We evaluate the signal estimation error, frequency estimation error, the correct model order estimation probability under quantized measurements.
+In this section, numerical experiments are conducted to evaluate the effectiveness of the proposed algorithm, through comparing with the CRBs.
+For the numerical simulation part, we conduct the DOA estimation and the element spacing of the linear array is half wavelength.
+Thus the DOA ${\boldsymbol \theta}$ is related to the frequency $\boldsymbol \omega$ via ${\boldsymbol \omega}=\pi\sin\left({\boldsymbol \theta}\right)$.
+For the real data case, we evaluate the range estimation for mmWave FMCW system.
+We evaluate the signal ${\mathbf Z}$ estimation error, the DOA estimation error, the correct model order estimation probability under quantized measurements in numerical simulations.